aamir095/Smart.Energy.Meter/README.md

 1. to build a smart energy meter
 2. bill payment sytem through SMS

-The main idea is to replace traditional analog meter with Smart and digital energy meter in the conetxt of my country.
+The main idea is to replace traditional analog meter with Smart and digital energy meter in the context of my country.
 We built a prototype of Smart Energy Meter using different electrical and electronics components.

 ![smart meter pic](https://user-images.githubusercontent.com/48818645/208939709-1e1c02e6-4d4b-45ad-8446-d8b7dba3b6a6.PNG)